| |

 The river access road is immediately southeast (downhill) from there.

-curve right, then turn left (downstream) onto Fenders Ferry Road,
+Curve right, then turn sharp left (downstream) onto Fenders Ferry Road,

-which winds down along Dog Creek to a bridge across the river.
+which winds down along Dog Creek to an old bridge across the river.

 To find nearby food and lodging, type Dunsmuir into the box and click Search.